 Example user session:

-Cloud Types lxd maas manual oci openstack oracle vsphere Select cloud type: openstack Enter a name for your openstack cloud: myopenstack Enter the API endpoint url for the cloud [https://x.x.x.x:5000/v3]: Enter the filename of the CA certificate to access OpenStack cloud (optional) [/home/ubuntu/cacert.pem]: Auth Types access-key userpass Select one or more auth types separated by commas: userpass Enter region name: dev1 Enter the API endpoint url for the region [use cloud api url]: Enter another region?
-(Y/n): n Successfully read CA Certificate from /home/ubuntu/test_certs/cacert.pem Cloud "myopenstack" successfully added You may need to `juju add-credential myopenstack' if your cloud needs additional credentials Then you can bootstrap with ‘juju bootstrap myopenstack’
+Cloud Types lxd maas manual openstack vsphere Select cloud type: openstack Enter a name for your openstack cloud: myopenstack Enter the API endpoint url for the cloud [https://x.x.x.x:5000/v3]: Enter the filename of the CA certificate to access OpenStack cloud (optional) [/home/ubuntu/cacert.pem]: Auth Types access-key userpass Select one or more auth types separated by commas: userpass Enter region name: dev1 Enter the API endpoint url for the region [use cloud api url]: Enter another region?
+(Y/n): n Successfully read CA Certificate from /home/ubuntu/test_certs/cacert.pem Cloud "myopenstack" successfully added You will need to add credentials for this cloud (`juju add-credential myopenstack`) before creating a controller (`juju bootstrap myopenstack`).

 Note that it is possible to choose more than one authorisation method - just separate the values with commas.